scrabill/food-or-foe-react/README.md

 - Limit leaderboard to top 10–20 scores
 - HARD MODE - One wrong guess and the game is over
 - Player feedback - Good job!
 Missing one!
 3x in a row (multiplier!)
-- Testing most - 3 second timer
+- Testing mode - 3 second timer instead of 30 seconds
 - Accept keyboard inputs for Food or Foe buttons
 - Error messaging
+- Continuous deployment
+- Is this game accessible?
+- Improve mobile rendering

 ## Bugs